parttimenerd/asgct2-demo/README.md

 # AsyncGetCallTrace Extension Demo

-This project show cases the ideas behind the drafted extension of the AsyncGetCallTrace call and combines the modified [JDK](https://github.com/parttimenerd/jdk/tree/parttimenerd_asgct2) and the related [async-profiler fork](https://github.com/SAP/async-profiler/tree/parttimenerd_asgct2) which uses the API.
+This project show cases the ideas behind the drafted extension of the AsyncGetCallTrace call and combines a [OpenJDK fork](https://github.com/parttimenerd/jdk/tree/parttimenerd_asgct2) and the related [async-profiler fork](https://github.com/SAP/async-profiler/tree/parttimenerd_asgct2) which uses the API.